- Harbaugh Trails

 Reconnecting San Elijo Lagoon with the Pacific Ocean

 Because of North County's transportation corridors across the lagoon, one small opening, just south of San Elijo State Beach Campground, is the lagoon's only access to the Pacific Ocean.
 Keeping the inlet open to the ocean is critical to maintaining the health of San Elijo Lagoon.

 When early settlers arrived, only beach and dunes separated the lagoon from the ocean.
 The inlet was open most of the year, sometimes closing during the late summer, but opening again with the combined force of winter rains and surf.
 The inlet migrated between north and south according to the prevailing forces of the season.

 A MODIFIED LAGOON

 It has been decades since San Elijo Lagoon was naturally connected to the Pacific Ocean.
 Human modifications to hydrology occurred at a rapid pace after the 1880s.
-The first bridge and berm crossing the lagoon was constructed in 1887 for Santa Fe Railroad, followed by Pacific Coast Highway 101 (1891) and the completion of Interstate 5 in 1965, which divided the wetland in half.
+The first bridge and berm crossing the lagoon was constructed by the railroad in 1887, followed by Pacific Coast Highway in 1891 and, in 1965, Interstate 5, which divided the wetland in half.

 County of San Diego Department of Environmental Health: